-The Company capitalizes certain legal, accounting and other third-party fees that are directly associated with inprocess equity financing as deferred offering costs until such financings are consummated.
-After consummation of the equity financing, these costs will be recorded in stockholders' deficit as a reduction of additional paid-in-capital generated as a result of the offering.
-Deferred offering costs were \$3,330 and \$3,042 at May 31, 2020 and February 29, 2020, respectively, and are included within prepaid and other current assets on the accompanying consolidated balance sheets.
+The Company capitalized certain legal, accounting and other third-party fees that were directly associated with the IPO as deferred offering costs until the IPO was completed in July 2020.
+Upon the completion of the IPO, total deferred costs of \$4,596 were recorded in stockholders' equity (deficit) as a reduction of additional paid-in-capital.
+Deferred offering costs were \$0 and \$3,042 at August 31, 2020 and February 29, 2020, respectively, and were included within prepaid and other current assets on the accompanying consolidated balance sheet at February 29, 2020.
+As of August 31, 2020, \$312 of deferred costs were included in accounts payable and accrued expenses.